 This is one restaurant we frequently regularly because it offers something for everyone.
 The large salad bar has amazingly fresh toppings.
 Then there are the fresh baked breads and muffins, fruit, pasta and soups.
 You won’t leave hungry!
 I sign up for their email list and get great coupons.

 Fancier dining than you expect for a brewery (crispy tofu appetizers, black garlic fondue, veggie linguine).
 Or course there’s plenty for kids too, including burgers, mac and cheese and root beer floats.
 Plan ahead and call to book a brewery tour during your visit.

 7. Hit the Beach

+A free day on the sand is a great way to take in Southern California with kids.
 No matter where you are along the coast of Southern California, you’re never too far from the sandy beaches of the Pacific Ocean.
-Beaches in the OC feature some great view points, walking trails, tide pools and yes, even ocean swimming.
+Beaches in SoCal feature some great view points, walking trails, tide pools and yes, even ocean swimming.
 Note that these are not tropical waters and even in the early summer, the Pacific Ocean can still be quite chilly.
 If you plan on visiting the beach early in the day, bring at least a hoodie to keep you warm from the “May Gray” or “June Gloom”.